Raulanthropos/marketplace-w-mongoDB/README.md

 # Marketplace - Backend

-This is the backend of a mock e-shop application built using Node.js, Express, and MongoDB.
+This is the backend of the marketplace application built using Node.js, Express, and MongoDB.
 The backend provides APIs for user authentication, product management, and review handling.

 ## Technologies Used